paul-rottger/llm-values-pct/README.md

+Brief explanation of the main experimental pipeline

-### Generate Prompts
+### 1. Generate Prompts
-Manually edit and run `generate_prompts.py` to generate prompts for the model to complete.
+Manually edit and run `generate_prompts.py` in /src/ to generate prompts for the model to complete.
 The prompts are saved in /data/prompts/.

-### Generate Completions
+### 2. Generate Completions
 Run the bash scripts in /bash/ to generate completions for the prompts.
 The completions are saved in /data/completions/EXPERIMENT_NAME.

-### Analyse Completions
+### 3. Analyse Completions
 Run the notebook `3_analyse_completions.ipynb` in /notebooks/ to analyse the completions.